 And it’s this division that really amps up the stress and anxiety.

-Just know things have a way of smoothing themselves out over time.
-New and unfamiliar things eventually become second nature, and hard things become easier over time or go away all together.
+Just know, things have a way of smoothing themselves out over time.
+New and unfamiliar things eventually become second nature and hard things become easier overtime or go away altogether.

 You need to roll up your sleeves with your goal in mind and get it done, bit by bit.
 There’s no magic formula for overwhelm – just the sheer belief that it won’t always be like this is all you need.